vuelto-org/vuelto/readme.md

 You need to have the following installed on your system:

-- 🖥️ A C compiler
+- 🖥️ A C compiler (due to CGo)
 - 🔧 A Go compiler (Go 1.23 and above)
 - 🪟 On Linux, Xorg/Wayland development packages

-For an installation guide, [go here](https://vuelto.pp.ua/install/).
+For an installation guide, [head over here](https://vuelto.pp.ua/install/).

 ### 🐹 Go package